persoo/persoo-autocomplete/README.md

 You can find a few CSS examples in the [Demo].
 Just look at the source code for corresponding `<style>` element.

-> You can also use inline CSS styles provided through options (cssClasses on various objects).
+> You can also use inline CSS styles provided through options (cssProps on various objects).

 ## Development Workflow